bbahd30/Process-Synchronization-Solutions/SushiBarProblem/README.md

 However, when a customer leaves, and there is vacant space available at the table, a new customer cannot be accomodated until the whole table leaves, i.e. there is a new crowd at the table.
 Thus, a customer coming after the table has been occupied to its full capacity can be seated at the table only once the whole table becomes vacant again.

-A simple solution to this can be implemented using two binary semaphores, a counting semaphore and an integer variable.
+A simple solution to this can be implemented using three binary semaphores, an integer variable and a boolean variable.
 These are as follows:

 1) mutex1 : A binary Semaphore to ensure mutual exclusive access of a customer(process) to the Critical Region while entering.